 It is important for G8 to apply rigorous risk management processes at all levels of the business.
-G8 is firmly dedicated to the duty of care it holds to its people, children attending its centres or other stakeholders in
+G8 is firmly dedicated to the duty of care it holds to its team members, children attending its centres or other stakeholders in the conduct of its business; and its commitment to robust enterprise risk management is part of this dedication.
+The sector within which G8 operates is, and will continue to be, in the public spotlight, as operators continue to strive towards making Early Childhood Education and Care safe and secure environments for children, team members, visitors and volunteers that support children to be the best they can be.

-Additionally, robust risk management processes are key to successfully managing G8's operations and understanding the threats that the business faces.
+Additionally, robust enterprise risk management processes are key to successfully managing G8's operations and understanding the threats and opportunities that the business faces.
 The dynamic, geographically dispersed way in which G8 operates, further adds to the importance of this mechanism.
 G8's operating model requires a strong culture of risk awareness and fit-for-purpose risk monitoring mechanisms, to keep the business abreast of potential risk exposures.